 Flour: Flour mixed with oil will form our Roux.
 The roux will thicken the mixture.

 Mushrooms: These will give us some flavor and texture.
 If you do not like or have mushrooms, tempeh works great.
 I only used half of what you see in the picture.

 Onion: It will give us some flavor and texture.

 Everything all measured out and ready to go, except the sage.
 I need another small glass bowl.

-On medium low heat add the oil to your pan.
-When it’s hot add the mushrooms and onion and a pinch of salt.
-We want to cook them slowly to pull out the moisture.
+On medium-low heat, add the oil to your pan.
+When it’s hot, add the mushrooms and onion and a pinch of salt.
+We want to saute them to pull out the moisture.
 Adding a little salt now also helps to pull out the moisture.

 Cook the mushrooms and onion until they start to caramelize.
 This should take about ten minutes.

 Add your flour and stir to combine with the oil.
 You have now made a roux.
 At this point, it is called a blond roux.
 Lower your heat to low and cook until it just starts to get some color.
 This should take about five minutes.

 At this point, you can decide how much to cook the roux.
 For biscuits, this is perfect.
 For mashed potatoes, go a little darker.
 For overcooked, dry nut roast, go even more.
 Got to cover that taste somehow.